idealistsoft/framework-admin/README.md

 ## Installation

-Simply add the composer package in the require section of your app's `composer.json` and run `composer update`
+1. Add the composer package in the require section of your app's `composer.json` and run `composer update`

+2. Copy the CSS and JS files into the `public` directory.
+If you use the minified versions, be sure they are renamed to `css/admin.css` and `js/admin.js`.

 ## Admin properties for models